A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 Getting your car's air conditioning serviced every 12 months means you may assist protection from costly breakdowns now and in the future - and a well serviced Automotive Air Conditioning system actually saves you money because it reduces the amount of fuel you use.

 You ought to bring your vehicle to a qualified workshop such as Orient Street Motors regularly to make sure the air conditioning system continues performing at its best as well as having the mechanics examine the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and provide a heads up about any items that may need to be renewed in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and provide a heads up about any items that may need to be renewed in the near future or those that are already damaged beyond repair.

-Orient Street Motors in Batemans Bay are qualified to carry out air conditioning repairs, services and regas on most makes and models.
+Orient Street Motors in Batemans Bay are qualified to carry out air conditioning repairs, services and regas on most makes and models (AU24699).